avivsarig/ServerFileFinder/README.md

 # Server File Finder

-Server File Finder is a small JavaScript Front-end component for checking if a file or directory exists at a given URL.
+Server File Finder is a small JavaScript Client-Side component for checking if a file or directory exists at a given URL.

 ## Components